 From virtual reality and autonomous cars, to the industrial internet and smart cities, 5G will be at the heart of the future of communications.
-Today’s most popular mobile applications – including on-demand video – also stand to benefit from 5G by ensuring continued growth and quality.
+Today’s most popular mobile applications – including on-demand video – also benefit from 5G by ensuring continued growth and quality.

 Most notably, the speed, reach and quality of 5G services will be heavily dependent on governments and regulator support.
 Also, they need to provide timely access to the right amount and type of spectrum, and under the right conditions.

-The GSMA’s 5G spectrum positions are:
+The GSMA’s positions are: